Travelling Friday–Road Trip to Sydney (4)

 ‘Hmm,’ Mitch replied.
 ‘That was unfortunate.’

 ‘You mean, the guy who kept singing “Black Betty”?’
 I asked.
 I remembered that fellow.
 He had messy blonde hair and a moustache.
-He lounged on the back seat of Grandma’s car while I sat all prim and proper in the front waiting for Mitch’s brother to drive us to Lighthouse Coffee Lounge.
+He lounged on the back seat of Grandma’s car while I sat all prim and proper in the front, waiting for Mitch’s brother to drive us to Lighthouse Coffee Lounge.
 ‘He kept saying I was so innocent.’

 ‘Well,’ Mitch said, ‘you are.’

-I guess I was at 15; but hated to admit it.
+I guess I was 15, but hated to admit it.

 Cordelia stumbled back into the car.
 ‘That’s better.’

-[Photo 3: Proud owner of his Chrysler Charger © courtesy of R.M.
+[Photo 3 and feature: Proud owner of his Chrysler Charger © courtesy of R.M.
 Trudinger 1983]

 Rick and Jack arranged to swap places.
 So, after a brief stretch of legs and a nearby scraggly-looking bush receiving five visitors, we set off on our quest for Sydney.
 After all, we still had ages to go before arriving there for the Revival Conference.
 We hoped to arrive with enough spare time to see the sights Sydney had to offer.

-Easter, the season for holidays and intrepid road trips…
+Summer in Australia is approaching, and so is the season for holidays and intrepid road trips …

-Or for a reading adventure…
+Or for reading adventure …

-Want more, but too impossible to travel down under?
 Why not take a virtual journey with the T-Team Adventures in Australia?

-Click here on Trekking With the T-Team: Central Australian Safari 1981…
+Trekking With the T-Team: Central Australian Safari 1981

 And escape in time and space to Central Australia 1981…